shshermin/coding-challenge/README.md

 ## Overview

-This project implements a robust `MotionPlanning` class that facilitates robot motion planning in both joint space and Cartesian space.
+This project implements a `MotionPlanning` class that facilitates robot motion planning in both joint space and Cartesian space.
 The implementation includes trajectory comparison metrics, optimization techniques, and a custom numerical planner for cartesian path planning.

 **Architecture:** A UML class diagram is included below for reference on class structure and relationships.

 <img src="src/neura_motion_planning_challenge/docs/uml_diagram.png" alt="UML Class Diagram" width="800">

-## Class Overview

-The `MotionPlanning` class provides comprehensive motion planning capabilities with the following features:

 **Design Improvements:** The implementation emphasizes code organization, maintainability, and scalability through careful class refactoring and modular design.